Gibberlings3/Ajantis_BG1_Expansion/ajantisbg1/Docs/Readme.ajantisbg1.English.txt

 -Ajantis as a joinable NPC for SoD added.
 -Some more interjections in BG1.
 -Added line to original Ajantis-Dorn conflict with the possibility to keep Ajantis and reject Dorn.
+-Ajantis BG1 friendship track should not trigger for romanceable PC if rep is too low.

 Version 18.3:
 -Fixed install error if EndlessBG1 is not installed.